pasqua1e/f5-automation-labs/docs/class1/module4/lab2.rst

            }
        }

-To access to the AS3 public validator, go to the Linux Jumphost, open a browser and connect to http://10.1.1.14:5000
+If you have issues, use the AS3 public validator (go to the Linux Jumphost, open a browser and connect to http://10.1.1.14:5000):

 4. Click on ``Format JSON`` on the top left.